eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 }
 ```

-It is also possible to define a Che editor and its plugins inline in a Devfile attributes.
-But that’s not recommended.
+It is also possible to define a Che editor and its plugins inline in a Devfile attributes, but that’s not recommended.
 More informations can be found at [https://github.com/eclipse/che/issues/18669](https://github.com/eclipse/che/issues/18669).

 ### The Devfile should live at the root of the git repo, not in a registry
 The recommended place to publish the Devfile is within the project source code.
 Along with the files that we have just seen above to specify che-theia plugins and the editor: